okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/idps/index.md

 <ApiOperation method="POST" url="/api/v1/idps/${idpId}/users/${userId}" />

-Links an Okta User to an existing [social provider](#identity-provider-object).
-To enable persistent account linking with a SAML Identity Provider, ensure that `honorPersistentNameId` is set to `true` and the [Name Identifier Format](/docs/reference/api/idps/#saml-2-0-settings-object) of the incoming assertion is `urn:oasis:names:tc:SAML:2.0:nameid-format:persistent`.
+Links an Okta User to an existing SAML or [social provider](#identity-provider-object).
+The SAML Identity Provider must have `honorPersistentNameId` set to `true` to use this API.
+The [Name Identifier Format](/docs/reference/api/idps/#saml-2-0-settings-object) of the incoming assertion must be `urn:oasis:names:tc:SAML:2.0:nameid-format:persistent`.

 ##### Request parameters